Hungarian nobility: Liberation and war of independence

-Relief forces from the Holy Roman Empire and the Polish–Lithuanian Commonwealth inflicted a crushing defeat on the Ottomans at Vienna in 1683.
+Forces from the Holy Roman Empire and the Polish–Lithuanian Commonwealth inflicted a crushing defeat on the Ottomans at Vienna in 1683.
 The Ottomans were expelled from Buda in 1686.
 Michael I Apafi, the prince of Transylvania (r.
 1661–1690), acknowledged the suzerainty of Emperor Leopold I, who was also king of Hungary (r.
 1657–1705), in 1687.
 Grateful for the liberation of Buda, the Diet abolished the noblemen's right to resist the monarch for the defense of their liberties.
-Leopold confirmed the privileges of the Transylvanian Estates in 1690.
 In 1688, the Diet authorized the aristocrats to establish a special trust, known as fideicommissum, with royal consent to prevent the distribution of their landed wealth among their descendants.
 In accordance with the traditional concept of aviticitas, inherited estates could not be subject to the trust.
 Estates in fideicommissum were always held by one person, but he was responsible for the proper boarding of his relatives.

-The Ottomans acknowledged the loss of central Hungary in 1699.
+The liberation of central Hungary continued, and the Ottomans were forced to acknowledge the loss of the territory in 1699.
 Leopold set up a special committee to distribute the lands in the reconquered territories.
 The descendants of the noblemen who had held estates there before the Ottoman conquest were required to provide documentary evidence to substantiate their claims to the ancestral lands.
 Even if they could present documents, they were to pay a fee – a tenth of the value of the claimed property – as compensation for the costs of the liberation war.
 Few noblemen could meet the criteria and more than half of the recovered lands were distributed among foreigners.
 They were naturalized, but most of them never visited Hungary.

-The Habsburg administration doubled the amount of the taxes to be collected in Hungary and demanded almost one-third of the taxes (1.25 million florins) from the clergy and the nobility.
+The Habsburg administration doubled the amount of the taxes to be collected in Hungary and demanded almost one third of the taxes (1.25 million florins) from the clergy and the nobility.
 The palatine, Prince Paul Esterházy (d.
-1713), convinced the monarch to reduce the noblemen's tax-burden to 0.25 million florins, but the difference was to be paid by the peasantry.
+1713), convinced the monarch to reduce the noblemen's tax burden to 0.25 million florins, but the difference was to be paid by the peasantry.
 Leopold did not trust the Hungarians, because a group of magnates had conspired against him in the 1670s.
 Mercenaries replaced the Hungarian garrisons, and they frequently plundered the countryside.
 The monarch also supported Cardinal Leopold Karl von Kollonitsch's attempts to restrict the Protestants' rights.
 Tens of thousands of Catholic Germans and Orthodox Serbs were settled in the reconquered territories.

-The outbreak of the War of the Spanish Succession provided an opportunity for the discontented Hungarians to rise against Leopold.
+The outbreak of the War of the Spanish Succession (1701–1715) provided an opportunity for the discontented Hungarians to rise against Leopold.
 They regarded one of the wealthiest aristocrats, Prince Francis II Rákóczi (d.
 1735), as their leader.
 Rákóczi's War of Independence lasted from 1703 to 1711.
 Although the rebels were forced to yield, the Treaty of Szatmár granted a general amnesty for them and the new Habsburg monarch, Charles III (r.
 1711–1740), promised to respect the privileges of the Estates of the realm.